TradeViaPython/a3_aliceblue/README.md

 This module is installed via:

 ```
-# Copy Code file and put in the same directory where you want to import
+# Download "AliceBlue.py" file and put in the same directry where your working code is stored
 ```

 ### Prerequisites